Brotherhood of Steel: Structure

 Due to the fragmented nature of the Brotherhood, existing in multiple Expeditionary Forces (known as "Chapters"), a set structure is hard to follow.
 All Chapters follow a chain of command, known as "The Chain That Binds", with six ranks used universally by all.
 These are, in ascending importance, Squire, Initiate, Knight, Paladin, Sentinel, and Elder.

 All Chapters stem from the original Western Brotherhood seen in Fallout: A Post Nuclear Role Playing Game, and usually take on names relating to their location, such as the Appalachian Brotherhood (Fallout 76), Mojave Chapter (Fallout: New Vegas), and the Eastern Brotherhood (Fallout 3 and Fallout 4).

 Within each chapter, two groups exist: Scribes and Paladins.
 Scribes are the non-combatant medical officers, scientists and engineers, responsible for all logistical matters within each chapter and are subdivided into different "orders".
 Members of the Order of Swords are responsible for the maintenance of advanced weaponry and power armor.
 The Order of Shields are responsible for reverse engineering civilian technology for medical and defensive purposes.
 The Order of Scrolls are responsible for intelligence gathering and the recovery and acquisition of advanced schematics and pre-war knowledge in the form of books and other media.
 Paladins are the combatant "armed forces" of the Brotherhood and are the main users of power armor and advanced energy weaponry.
-These members are the main components of the teams which recover old world high technology, as well as the members who combat threats to the Brotherhood, such as mutants, the Enclave, the NCR, etc. Brotherhood paladins traditionally are the members which can ascend to the rank of elder in a chapter, although certain scribes have been known to become elders, such as in Elder Elijah's case.
+These members are the main components of the teams which recover old world high technology, as well as the members who combat threats to the Brotherhood (such as mutants, the Enclave, and the New California Republic (NCR)).
+Brotherhood paladins traditionally are the members which can ascend to the rank of elder in a chapter, although certain scribes have been known to become elders, such as in Elder Elijah's case.

 The Brotherhood have been shown to have an internal affairs division, known as the Circle of Steel.
 At least one member (Christine) is known to have been sent after a rogue Elder (Elijah) in the Fallout: New Vegas add-ons Old World Blues and Dead Money.